adonisjs/legacy-docs/3.0/request.md

 	- basics
 ---

-{{TOC}}

-Request object contains a lot of useful information for a given HTTP request.
-By the end of this guide you will know

-1. How to extract information for current request.
-2. How to get/set cookies and session values.
-3. How to flash data for a single request.

-## What is a Request Object?

 Request object is a sugared layer on top of NodeJs Http request object.
 It makes it so easy to read information off the request, which is not fun when dealing with raw HTTP requests.

 ## Request Methods